Legal Fee Information for Employment Tribunal Claims

 Disbursements are costs related to your matter that are payable to third parties.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Typical disbursements for unfair or wrong dismissal claims disbursements relate to Counsel's fees estimated between £2,000 to £4,000 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation)
+Typical disbursements for unfair or wrong dismissal claims disbursements relate to Counsel's fees estimated between £2,000 to £4,000 per day (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation)

 Stages of the Process